 Specific Objectives: 1.
 At the end of this lesson, the students should be able to define the word "Covenant".

-- 2. At the end of this lesson, the students should be able to identify three promises in the Covenant which God made with Abraham, Isaac and Jacob. - 3.
-At the end of this lesson, the students should be able to outline how the three promises of the Covenant which God made with Abraham, Isaac and Jacob, were fulfilled.
+2. At the end of this lesson, the students should be able to identify three promises in the Covenant which God made with Abraham, Isaac and Jacob.
+3. At the end of this lesson, the students should be able to outline how the three promises of the Covenant which God made with Abraham, Isaac and Jacob, were fulfilled.
 4. At the end of this lesson, the students should be able to summarize how Joseph preserved the lives of Abraham's descendants in Egypt.

-- 1. "Covenant" means an "Agreement". - 2.
-God made a Covenant with Abraham, Isaac and Jacob and their descendants.
-This Covenant had three basic promises: (i) a numerous nation would come from Abraham, Isaac and Jacob; (ii) this nation would be given the land of Canaan; (iii) a blessing would come to all the nations of the earth through one special descendant in this nation.
-(See Gen.12:1-3; 22: 16-18; 26:1-5; 28:13-14) - 3.
+Content: 1.
+"Covenant" means an "Agreement".
+2. God made a Covenant with Abraham, Isaac and Jacob and their descendants.
+This Covenant had three basic prom ises: (i) a numerous nation would come from Abraham, Isaac and Jacob; (ii) this nation would be given the land of Canaan; (iii) a blessing would come to all the nations of the earth through one special descendant in this nation.
+(See Gen.12:1-3; 22: 16-18; 26:1-5; 28:13-14) 3.
 The numerous nation which descended from Abraham, Isaac and Jacob, was known as the children of Israel or the Hebrews.
 (See Ex.1:1-7) This nation later inherited the land of Canaan.
-(See Ex.3:7-10; Josh.21:43-45) Jesus Christ, a descendant from the children of Israel, later came into the world to bless all the nations of the earth by dying for the sins of everyone, and by rising from the dead, so that those who have the same kind of faith Abraham had, even if they are not natural descendants of Abraham, may be forgiven of sins, and may be counted as God's people.
-(See Gal.3:6-9, 13-14, 16, 26-29; Students' Text Book, "Looking Back at Unit 2", Page 69) - 4.
-Joseph fed Abraham's descendants.
-(See p.66,Quest.5)
+(See Ex.3:7-10; Josh.21:43-45) Jesus Christ, a descendant from the children of Israel, later came into the world to bless all the nations of the earth by dying for the sins of everyone, and by rising from the dead, so that those who have the same kind of faith Abraham had, even if they are not natural descen dants of Abraham, may be forgiven of sins, and may be counted as God's people.
+(See Gal.3:6-9, 13-14, 16, 26-29; Students' Text Book, "Looking Back at Unit 2", Page 69) 4.
+Joseph fed Abraham's descendants during seven years of famine in Egypt, and continued to provide for them after the famine was over, so that they multiplied in Egypt and became a great nation instead of dying out.
+(See Gen.50:19-21; Students' Text Book, p.66, Question 5)